 Warning Signs of Too Much Debt: How to Know You're in Over Your Head

-Do you have debt that is bogging you down and keeping you from reaching your financial goals?
-Using credit and debt can be a powerful tool that allows you to buy a home, a vehicle, send children to college, and even provide leverage for other purchases, but when you accumulate too much debt, it can pose a serious problem.
+Using credit and debt can be a powerful tool that allows you to buy a home, a vehicle, send children to college, and even provide leverage for other purchases.
+But when you accumulate too much debt, it can pose a serious problem for your finances.

-Keeping up with your debt payments is only part of the problem.
-Just because you can afford to fit these payments into your budget, you’re still putting added strain on your finances.
+Keeping up with your debt payments is one obstacle.
+Just because you can afford to fit these payments into your budget, you could still be putting added strain on your finances.

-Money that is used towards paying down debt can’t be used elsewhere.
+Not only that, but money that's being used to pay down debt can’t be used elsewhere.
 That means if you’re spending money each month on credit card or other unnecessary debt, you’re taking money away from other areas of your budget that can be used to build wealth and plan for the future.

 10 Warning Signs You Have Too Much Debt